 About the Journal

-**Academic Journal Arjé ** belongs to the Pedagogical Training area of the Pedagogical Training and Educational Technology Center (CFPTE) at the National Technical University of Costa Rica.
-It is a high-impact, academic electronic journal classified as a diamond open-access mega-journal, non-commercial, characterized by its multi-themed, multidisciplinary, and multi-format approach.
+The Arjé Academic Journal belongs to the Pedagogical Training area of the Center for Pedagogical Training and Educational Technology (CFPTE) at the National Technical University of Costa Rica.
+It is a diamond open-access, non-commercial academic electronic journal.

 Current Issue